-The ratio of spawning biomass during a period of harvest to that which might accumulate in the absence of fishing is useful for assessing the status of a stock.
-This ratio, termed the "spawning biomass ratio" (SBR), is described by Maunder and Watters (2001).
-The equation defining the SBR is where $S_t$ is the spawning biomass at any time (t) during a period of exploitation, and $S{F=0}$ is the spawning biomass that might be present if there were no fishing for a long period (i.e. the equilibrium spawning biomass if F = 0).
+The ratio of spawning biomass during a period of harvest to that which might accumulate in the absence of fishing (SBR) is useful for assessing the status of a stock (Maunder and Watters 2001).
+The equation defining the SBR is where S_t is the spawning biomass at any time (t) during a period of exploitation, and $S{F=0}$ is the spawning biomass that might be present if there were no fishing for a long period (i.e. the equilibrium spawning biomass if F = 0).
 The SBR has a lower bound of zero.
 If the SBR is zero, or slightly greater than that, the population has been severely depleted and is probably overexploited.
 If the SBR is one, or slightly less than that, the fishery has probably not reduced the spawning stock.
 If the SBR is greater than one, it is possible that the stock has entered a regime of increased production.